k8gb-io/k8gb/CONTRIBUTING.md

 1. Install Delve debugger first.
 Follow the [installation instructions](https://github.com/go-delve/delve/tree/master/Documentation/installation) for specific platforms from Delve's website.

-2. Run the following script

-    ```shell script
+2. Run delve with options specific to IDE of choice.
+There is a dedicated make target available for Goland:

+    ```sh
-    > make debug-local
+    make debug-idea
     ```
+    [This article](https://dev4devs.com/2019/05/04/operator-framework-how-to-debug-golang-operator-projects/) describes possible option examples for Goland and VS Code.

-3. Attach debugger of your favorite IDE to port `2345`.
+3. Attach debugger of your IDE to port `2345`.

 ## Code style